GeoscienceAustralia/DEA-CalVal-Phase1/multitimeline_instructions.md

         of the page.
 This will initiate downloading of a zip file, which, when expanded, contains a CSV file with all the relevant rainfall data.</LI>
 </OL>
-Once you have the CSV of the rainfall data, it needs to be converted to a simple format.
+Once you have the CSV of the rainfall data, you should move it to a CSV directory in the top level.
+For example, if you have the CSV file in the MultiTimeLine directory, and you are in that directory:

+    > mv IDCJAC0009_024564_1800_Data.csv ../CSV/

+Note, you may need to first create the CSV directory ("mkdir ../CSV").
 <BR><BR><BR>* Easy, but laborious.